inno-devops-labs/S24-core-course-labs/app_python/README.md

 - **Dependencies:** Install project dependencies.
 - **Linting:** Run code linting checks using Flake8.
 - **Tests:** Run automated tests to ensure code quality.
+- **Run Snyk Test:** The Snyk test command is executed to scan the project for vulnerabilities.
 - **Docker Login:** Authenticate with Docker Hub using a Docker access token.
 - **Docker Build and Push:** Build a Docker image and push it to Docker Hub.